 We go back to the Lodge and check out.
 Our next stop is one of the biggest highlights of our trip – the Fountain Shack at Robberg.

 Another 20 minute drive down the N2 and we arrive at Robberg Nature Preserve on the coast.
-We collect our small overnight bag from the [clueless] gate guard, which contains some kindling for burning, two pillow cases and a key.
+We get our small overnight bag from the [clueless] gate guard, which has some kindling for burning, two pillow cases and a key.
 The hike out to the Shack, which is a totally secluded hut nestled into the edge of the hillside, is about a 1-2 hour hike, depending on how frequently you stop.
 Realistically, I think it’s closer to 2.
 The Shack is ours for the night, just like for any guest that rents it, and along with the Shack the whole stretch of beach is ours for the night too.

 We’re not carrying all that much with us, which is highly advisable considering the intensity of the walk.
 Nick has a backpack with some meat to braai and a few sandwiches, along with a change of clothes and toiletries, while I have a crossbody bag filled with water, a few shirts and my toiletries too.
 Just before starting our hike, we stand at the end of the parking lot and look down over the edge of the cliffs.
 Nick points out that the Shack is just on the other side of the mountain (that you see on the far left of the photo.)
 No big deal.
 Famous last words.